-Anxiety disorder is marked by extreme stress and worry.
+Anxiety disorders are marked by extreme stress and worry.
 The individuals who suffer from this disorder experience these feelings so intensely that it can interfere with their relationships, their jobs, and their day-to-day life.

 Those who suffer from this condition usually turn to drugs and alcohol to deal with symptoms caused by anxiety disorder.
 Often times this is referred to by the individual suffering from the disorder as “taking the edge off”